Tengchong volcanic field: Petrology and petrogenesis

 Andesitic lavas comprise the most recent volcanic rocks.
 The basement rocks are dominantly composed of Precambrian metamorphic rocks underlain by sedimentary and igneous rocks including limestones, sandstones, mudstones, and granitoids followed by volcanic-sedimentary sequences.
-As eruptions progressed with time, the MgO content in the volcanic rocks decreases whereas the K_{2}O content increases.
+As eruptions progressed with time, the MgO|link=Magnesium oxide content in the volcanic rocks decreases, whereas the K2O|link=Potassium oxide content increases.
 Chemical variations in HKCA suite exist due to derived petrological variations in the rocks.
-This includes partial melting of an enriched primitive mantle derived magma source by subducted clay-rich sediments which formed the trachybasalts (a volcanic rock with a composition between trachyte and basalt).
-Then followed by mantle-derived magmas forming the basaltic trachyandesites and trachyandesites originating from the lower crust by from a process called assimilation-factional crystallization (A process by which magma crystallizes with the addition of crustal material inside the magma chamber and/or the conduit of which the magma flows through).
+This includes partial melting of an enriched primitive-mantle-derived magma source by subducted clay-rich sediments, which formed the trachybasalts (volcanic rock with a composition between trachyte and basalt).
+This was followed by mantle-derived magmas forming the trachyandesites and basaltic trachyandesites originating from the lower crust through assimilation-fractional crystallization (a process by which magma crystallizes with the addition of crustal material inside the magma chamber or conduit).

 Structure

 The TVF is located near the intersection of several faults and thrusts.
-It rests on what is known as the Tengchong block which is simply a region that is an extension of the southern Tibetan Plateau.
-The Tengchong block is bounded by the Sagaing Shear Zone and the Tsangpo Suture located to the West, and the north–south trending strike-slip Jinsha-Red River Fault and the dextral strike-slip Gaoligong shear zone located to the East and the Ruili fault to the southeast.
-Within the TVF, the India-Asian continent collision created a fault system that consists of predominantly north–south trending strike-slip faults.
+It rests on the Tengchong block, which is simply an extension of the southern Tibetan Plateau.
+The Tengchong block is bounded by the Sagaing Shear Zone and the Tsangpo Suture to the west, the north–south-trending strike-slip Jinsha-Red River Fault and the dextral strike-slip Gaoligong shear zone to the East, and the Ruili fault to the southeast.
+Within the TVF, the India-Asian continent collision created a fault system that consists of predominantly north–south-trending strike-slip faults.
 The strike-slip fault system within the nuclei of the Tengchong block includes the major faults such as the Longchuanjinang Fault, the Binlanghinag Fault and Dayingjiang Fault.

 Current geothermal activity

 The Rehai Geothermal Field (RGF) is the largest and most active geothermal field in the TVF.
-A low-velocity zone indicated by seismic surveys and a highly conductive body recorded by magnetic surveys underlie recent volcanoes located in the RGF providing evidence of an active crustal magma chamber.
-In addition, the seismic data indicates that the magma chamber beneath the TVF is unstable which indicates a potential risk for future eruptions.
+A low-velocity zone indicated by seismic surveys and a highly conductive body recorded by magnetic surveys underlie recent volcanoes located in the RGF, providing evidence of an active crustal magma chamber.
+In addition, the seismic data indicates that the magma chamber beneath the TVF is unstable, which indicates a potential risk for future eruptions.
 Present-day hydrothermal activity best characterized by the hot springs in the TVF are fueled by heat generated from below the RGF.